vuejs/docs/src/guide/components/registration.md

 Throughout the guide, we are using PascalCase for component registration names.
 This is because:

 1. PascalCase names are valid JavaScript identifiers.
 This makes it easier to import and register components in JavaScript.
+It also helps IDEs with auto-completion.

 2. `<PascalCase />` makes it more obvious that this is a Vue component instead of a native HTML element in templates.
+It also differentiates Vue components from custom elements (web components).

 This is the recommended style when working with SFC or string templates.
 However, as discussed in [DOM Template Parsing Caveats](/guide/essentials/component-basics.html#dom-template-parsing-caveats), PascalCase tags are not usable in DOM templates.